The Pain Centers

-The Pain Center at Community Hospital features twenty-three beds with two procedure rooms.
-Whether it’s a work related injury or lifelong chronic pain, the experienced physicians and nurses in the Community Hospital Pain Center are ready to provide relief from a variety of conditions.
+Whether it’s a work related injury or lifelong chronic pain, the experienced physicians and nurses in the Community Hospital Pain Centers are ready to provide relief from a variety of conditions.
 Pain Center services are available at both Community Hospital campuses.

 Comprehensive Pain Care

-The Pain Center at Community Hospital performs a wide range of pain relieving procedures.
+The Pain Centers at Community Hospital performs a wide range of pain relieving procedures.

 Dorsal Column Stimulation

-Dorsal column stimulation or spinal cord stimulation is a procedure that uses an electrical current to treat chronic pain.
+Dorsal column stimulation, or spinal cord stimulation, is a procedure that uses an electrical current to treat chronic pain.
 A small pulse generator, implanted in the back, transmits electrical pulses to the spinal cord.
 These pulses interfere with the nerve impulses responsible for pain due to nerve damage.
 Implanting the stimulator is considered to be a simple procedure.
-The doctor usually will first insert a trial stimulator through the skin to give the treatment a trial run.
-If the trial is successful, your doctor can implant a more permanent stimulator.
+Your doctor may conduct a stimulator test trial and if successful, your doctor may proceed with implanting a permanent stimulator.

 A discogram is an X-ray examination of the intervertebral discs.
 The test is performed by injecting dye into the center of the injured disc.
 The discogram is used to determine which disc(s) are damaged and if those discs are causing pain.
 The intervertebral discs are fibrocartiliaginous cushions serving as the spine’s shock absorbing system, which protect the vertebrae, nerves and other structures of the spine.